 Parent Engagement | Parent Support

-School Connectedness Resources from the CDC-Students who believe that adults and peers in the school care about their learning as well as about them as individuals—is an important protective factor.
-Research has shown that young people who feel connected to their school are less likely to engage in many risk behaviors, including early sexual initiation, alcohol, tobacco, and other drug use, and violence and gang involvement.
+Students who believe that adults and peers in the school care about their learning as well as about them as individuals—is an important protective factor.
+Research has shown that young people who feel connected to their school are less likely to engage in many risk behaviors, including early sexual initiation, alcohol, tobacco, and other drug use, and violence and gang involvement (CDC).

 Resources for Parents of Students with Special Needs - Can be found under S for Special Health Care|Special Education Needs.
 This includes the Parent to Parent organization which offers valuable connections to assist parents with other parents and community organizations.